mcpride/MassTransit.Integration.Composition/README.md

 ## Example: Usage with MEF

-* Let your consumer or saga export its concrete type and "IConsumer" and set the creation policy:
+* Let your consumer or saga export the "IConsumer" contract name and its concrete contract type by using the "ExportConsumer" attribute.
+Also set the creation policy:

 ```C#
 [ExportConsumer(typeof(CustomerEventHandler))]